 “Cravers everywhere have been telling us Texas is a crave worthy place to grow,” White Castle vice president said.
 “That time is now.”

-The company plans to open its DFW White Castle in summer 2026.
 Its Texas opening is a part of its larger expansion plans which include inaugural locations in Arizona and Florida.
 As of now, the Grandscape location is the only planned White Castle in Texas.

 In addition to its fast food locations, White Castle also offers its products in grocery stores, including frozen sliders and cheese sliders… if you can’t wait.